-We broadly group our services into the following categories: truckload services, brokerage services, intermodal services, dedicated services and value-added services.
-Our truckload, brokerage and intermodal services associated with individual freight shipments coordinated by our agents and company-managed terminals, while our dedicated and value-added services to specific customers on a contractual basis, generally pursuant to contract terms of one year or longer.
-The following table sets forth operating revenues resulting from each of these service categories for the years ended December 31, 2022, 2021 and 2020, presented as a percentage of total operating revenues:
+For financial reporting, we broadly group our services into the following categories: truckload services, brokerage services, intermodal services, dedicated services and value-added services.
+Our truckload, brokerage and intermodal services are associated with individual freight shipments coordinated by our agents and company-managed terminals, while our dedicated and value-added services are provided to specific customers on a contractual basis, generally pursuant to contract terms of one year or longer.
+The following table sets forth operating revenues resulting from each of these service categories for the years ended December 31, 2023, 2022 and 2021, presented as a percentage of total operating revenues:

-Years ended December 31,
+Years ei nded December 31,

-2022 2021 2020
+2023 2022 2021

 Operating revenues:

-Truckload services 11.4% 14.2 % 14.5%
+Truckload services 12.9% 11.4% 14.2%

-Brokerage services 18.3 22.9 24.2
+Brokerage services 14.7 18.3 22.9

-Intermodal services 29.4 27.0 28.3
+Intermodal services 22.5 29.4 27.0

-Dedicated services 16.1 11.7 9.2
+Dedicated services 20.7 16.1 11.7

-Value-added services 24.8 24.2 23.8
+Value-added services 29.2 24.8 24.2

 Total operating revenues 100.0 % 100.0 % 100.0 %